Lex-DRL/AID-guide/Building_better_worlds.md

 ## Next step: World Info formats
 Now we're stepping into somewhat hacky area.

-As stated above (and you might already know), modern AI learns from the experience.
-So there inevitably will be some patterns that the AI recognizes better.
+As stated above (and you might already know), modern AI learns from it's experience.
+So inevitably, there will be some patterns that the AI have seen more and therefore recognizes them better.
 That's the whole idea of so-called **WI formatting/formats**.
-You can't program AID directly to built the world you want, but you can format your WI entries in a specific (somewhat program-alike) style, which AI would understand much, much better.
+You can't program AID directly to build the world you want, but you can format your WI entries in a specific (somewhat program-alike) style, which AI would understand much, much better.
 So therefore it would generate a mich more meaningful output.

-That's what AID community discovered from practice, confirmed with a plenty of tests/evidences and came to the conclusion that it's much superior way to describe a world than a regular prose.
-So yes, you can type just a plain natural language into WI entries, and AID can automagically understand it.
-But you should describe your world in a more machine-readable format.
-The AI won't generate a machine-like text if you do so, quite the opposite: since it understands the world better, it produces more believable results.
-So, if you want it's output to "translate to human language" better, you should translate your input (WI, not the actual game input) to "machine-friendly language" first.
+That's what AID community discovered from practice, confirmed with a plenty of tests/evidences and came to the conclusion that it's a much superior way to describe a world than a regular prose.
+So yes, you can type just a plain natural language into WI entries, and AID will automagically understand it.
+But you **shouldn't** do it this way.
+Instead, you should describe your world in a more machine-readable format.
+Don't worry, you won't cause the AI to generate a machine-like text by doing so, quite the opposite: since it understands the world better, it produces more believable results.
+So, yes, counterintuitively, to make the output more reasonable for a human, you should describe WI in a more cryptic way.

 That's where the main WI formats emerged from.
 The few most used ones are called `JSON Formatting` (named after the actual JSON file format), `Zaltys Formatting` (named after the discord community member, Zaltys 🐍#5362, who invented it) and a few formats designed by Monky: `Caveman` which evolved to `Neanderthal` which in turn evolved to `Futureman`.